Koromix/rygel/web/koffi.dev/input.md

 This behavior may not match your compiler:

 - POSIX platforms: GCC and Clang support will use a short integer type if `-fshort-enums` is specified and the enumeration values fit in `short` or `unsigned short`
-- Windows: MSVC (and Clang) always use `int` even if some values do not fit, which does not match what Koffi does... unless the compiler flag `/Zc:enumTypes` is set!
+- Windows: MSVC (and Clang) always use `int` even if some values do not fit, which matches what Koffi does... unless the compiler flag `/Zc:enumTypes` is set, maybe.

 Use an explicit type specifier to work around these problems, as shown below.
 ```